ghassanaldarwish/myPortfolio_2_React/README.md

 ![Screenshot](myPortfolio_2_React.png)

-> A quick walkthrough of my burger builder app built using React, React Router, and Redux
+> A quick walkthrough of my myPortfolio_2_React app built using React, React Router, and Redux